tudelft3d/website/jobs/postdoc2017/index.md

 It has a history of successful collaborations with the industry and the government: its research has led to [open source](https://github.com/tudelft3d) [software](https://github.com/tudelft3d), standards, and patents for the management of 3D geographic information.

+The position is open immediately until filled and is initially limited to one year.

 ## Job requirements
 <!-- 600 char -->

-The candidate should:

-- hold a PhD degree in a field related to 3D data and/or geoinformation (geomatics, geography, GIS, data science, computer science, urbanism, or a comparable subject)
+We are looking for a researcher with a PhD in a field related to 3D Geoinformation and/or BIM (geomatics, BIM, geography, computer science, GIS, urbanism, or a comparable subject).
+The candidate is willing to, and has affinity with, working in multi‐disciplinary teams in an international oriented environment.
+Applicants must be strongly motivated for post-doctoral studies and show the ability to publish their work in scientific journals.
-- have excellent scientific skills, as demonstrated by a peer-reviewed publications
-- have an affinity for programming, the ability to develop prototypes and software is an advantage
-- have proven didactic skills and teaching experience, since the candidate will have to teach (in English)

-Applicants must be strongly motivated for post-doctoral studies, possess the ability to work independently and perform critical analysis, and also possess good cooperation and communication abilities in English.
+In addition, she/he should possess the ability to work independently and perform critical analysis, and also possesses good cooperation and communication abilities in English.

 ## What we offer